MSvadla/ProductSchools_handson/README.md

 # ProductSchools_handson
-Resources for GoodData.CN hands-on webinar
+Resources for GoodData.CN hands-on webinar only.